costoffreedom/costoffreedom-book/book/affordances/nomadic-family.md

 evaluation that could lead to re-thinking the free production processes in a different organization scheme, resulting in the main
-question: we should ask ourselves if the costs of freedom cannot be addressed as a qualitative process rather than a quantitative one.
+question: we should ask ourselves if the costs of freedom cannot be addressed as a qualitative process rather than a quantitative one.</p>

-Practically, to enforce such a process, only the diversity of networks can help secure our individual endeavors; therefore, the re-evaluation of the cost of freedom should start from the premises of community and collective approaches to production and network realization, which
+<p>Practically, to enforce such a process, only the diversity of networks
+can help secure our individual endeavors; therefore, the re-evaluation of the cost of freedom should start from the premises of community and collective approaches to production and network realization, which